Mithunkumar-16/Detection-of-Legitimate-URL-using-ML/README.md

 # Detection-of-Legitimate-URL-using-ML

--Detecting of Legitimate URL using Machine Learning
+#Detecting of Legitimate URL using Machine Learning

   Abstract:-
   Malicious Web sites largely promote the growth of Internet criminal activities and constrain the development of Web services.
 As a result, there has been strong motivation to develop systemic solutions to stopping the user from visiting such Websites.
 We propose a learning based approach to classifying Web sites into 3 classes: Benign, Spam and Malicious.
 Our mechanism only analyzes the Uniform Resource Locator (URL) itself without accessing the content of Web sites.
 Thus, it eliminates the run-time latency and the possibility of exposing users to the browser based vulnerabilities.
 By employing learning algorithms, our scheme achieves better performance on generality and coverage compared with blacklisting service.